Blugold-Group/bletchley/README.md

     - [x] Frequency analysis
     - [ ] Other things defined in lightbulb

-2. Attempted automated decryption of the following ciphers
+2. Encryption and Decryption of the following ciphers
     - [x] Caesar
     - [x] Vigenere
     - [x] Rot13